 Mind’s policy guidance to working with families and carers

 Mind has a strong commitment to supporting families and carers of people with mental ill-health.
 We adhere and follow several guidelines, legislation and best practice for working with families and carers.
 We meet our responsibilities under the following policies:

 Mind cares about carers.
-We stand up for their rights, including their right to support.
-And of course, supporting carers improves outcomes for their loved ones.
+We stand up for your rights, including your right to support.
+And of course, supporting carers improves outcomes for your loved ones.

 Yet our research shows that half of Australia’s mental health carers have support needs that aren’t being met.
-Thirty-five per cent of them don’t even know what support’s available.
+Thirty-five per cent of them don’t even know what support is available.

 That needs to change, because a lot of support is available.
 We at Mind are committed to playing our part in bringing that change about.
 We want all families and carers to get the information, support and services they need at the time they need them.

-Call our Carer Helpline 1300 554 660 for over-the-phone counselling, as well as find out about the range of services we have available for carers.
+Call our Carer Helpline 1300 554 660 for over-the-phone information and advice, as well as find out about the range of services we have available for carers.
 (Your loved one does not have to be using a Mind service to access this support.)
 You can also search our services section of this website to find out what is available in your area.